MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rangeoperator.md

 Generates a single-column table of values.

 > [!NOTE]
-> This operator doesn't take a tabluar input.
+> This operator doesn't take a tabular input.

 ## Syntax